 Engaging in appropriate training and professional development to build and maintain their capability for financial management and governance.

-Determining areas of where their own or another responsible person’s understanding or skill is not sufficient to meet their responsibilities, and take appropriate actions to remedy this.
+Determining areas where their own or another responsible person’s understanding or skill is not sufficient to meet their responsibilities, and taking or directing appropriate actions to remedy this.

-Reporting or ensuring the body reports misconduct or fraud according to contract, funding and/or regulatory requirements.
+Reporting or ensuring the body reports misconduct or fraud according to contract, funding and/or regulatory requirements and standards.

-Ensuring that audits are undertaken frequency, e.g. annually by an appropriately accredited body.
+Ensuring that audits are undertaken frequency, e.g., annually by an appropriately accredited body.

 Management Responsibilities

-Identify the role(s) with financial management responsibilities; if these responsibilities are present across multiple roles, you may need to divide the procedure.
+Identify the role(s) with financial management responsibilities within your organisations; if these responsibilities are present across multiple roles, you may need to divide the procedure.

 Role(s) is/are responsible for financial operations, including outline responsibilities, e.g.

-Day-to-day financial activities and management (payments, invoicing, banking, petty cash control, etc. – where appropriate, provide additional detail as further procedures or sub-procedures).
+Day-to-day financial activities and management (note core activities, e.g., payments, invoicing, banking, petty cash control, etc.; where appropriate, provide additional detail as further procedures or sub-procedures where activities are not covered below).

 Developing and maintaining financial records (see Record Keeping and Reporting).

-Monitoring payments and banking to identify errors, scams and fraudulent activities, and reporting any potential issues to the role/governance body.
+Monitoring payments and banking transactions to identify errors, scams and fraudulent activities, and reporting any potential issues to the role/governance body.

 Financial reporting to the governance body frequency.